AntonioDePau/GHDS_ModdingTool/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-\<a clear and concise description of what you expected to happen.>
+A clear and concise description of what you expected to happen.

 **Screenshots**
-\<if applicable, add screenshots to help explain your problem.>
+If applicable, add screenshots to help explain your problem.

-**Version:** \<version of the tool you used, eg: 1.0.0>
+**Version:** <version of the tool you used, eg: 1.0.0>

 **Song used:**
-\<details about the song that was used when the issue happened, unless already specified in the steps to reproduce>
+Add details about the song that was used when the issue happened, unless already specified in the steps to reproduce.